What Is The Purpose Of A Plea Bargain?

 Increase In Plea Deals Now Under The New DA In Los Angeles County

-- the individual arrested is guilty and will have to work out a plea deal;
+• the individual arrested is guilty and will have to work out a plea deal.

 Most will be resolved through a plea deal.
 These cases will be determined more simply because the prosecutor's new policy will be more lenient.
-Additionally, the pandemic has caused a backup of cases awaiting jury trials.
+Additionally, the pandemic has caused a backlog of cases awaiting jury trials.
 The person has been arrested in many cases, but no lawsuit has been filed due to the pandemic.

 Can You Get A Lesser Charge Before Charges Are Even Filed?